Dracunculiasis: History

-Carl Linnaeus included the guinea worm in his 1758 edition of Systema Naturae, naming it Gordius medinensis.
-In Johann Friedrich Gmelin's 13th edition of Systema Naturae (1788), he renamed the worm Filaria medinensis, leaving Gordius for free-living worms.
+Carl Linnaeus included the Guinea worm in his 1758 edition of Systema Naturae, naming it Gordius medinensis.
+The name medinensis refers to the worm's longstanding association with the Arabian Peninsula city of Medina, with Avicenna writing in his The Canon of Medicine (published in 1025) "The disease is commonest at Medina, whence it takes its name".
+In Johann Friedrich Gmelin's 1788 update of Linnaeus's Systema Naturae, Gmelin renamed the worm Filaria medinensis, leaving Gordius for free-living worms.
 Henry Bastian authored the first detailed description of the worm itself, published in 1863.
 The following year, in his book Entozoa, Thomas Spencer Cobbold used the name Dracunculus medinensis, which was enshrined as the official name by the International Commission on Zoological Nomenclature in 1915.
 Despite longstanding knowledge that the worm was associated with water, the lifecycle of D. medinensis was the topic of protracted debate.
-Alexei Pavlovich Fedchenko filled a major gap with his 1870 publication describing that D. medinensis larvae can infect and develop inside Cyclops crustaceans.
-The next step was shown by Robert Thomson Leiper, who described in a 1907 paper that monkeys fed D. medinensis-infected Cyclops developed mature guinea worms, while monkeys directly fed D. medinensis larvae did not.
+Alexei Pavlovich Fedchenko filled a major gap with his 1870 publication describing that D. medinensis larvae can infect and develop inside copepods.
+The next step was shown by Robert Thomson Leiper, who described in a 1907 paper that monkeys fed D. medinensis–infected copepods developed mature Guinea worms, while monkeys directly fed D. medinensis larvae did not.

-In the 19th and 20th centuries, dracunculiasis was widespread across nearly all of Africa and South Asia, though we lack exact case counts from the pre-eradication era.
-In a 1947 article in the Journal of Parasitology, Norman R. Stoll used rough estimates of populations in endemic areas to suggest that there could be as many as 48 million cases of dracunculiasis per year.
+In the 19th and 20th centuries, dracunculiasis was widespread across nearly all of Africa and South Asia, though no exact case counts exist from the pre-eradication era.
+In a 1947 article in the Journal of Parasitology, Norman R. Stoll used rough estimates of populations in endemic areas to suggest that there could have been as many as 48 million cases of dracunculiasis per year.
 In 1976, the WHO estimated the global burden at 10 million cases per year.
 Ten years later, as the eradication effort was beginning, the WHO estimated 3.5 million cases per year worldwide.

-Etymology

-Dracunculiasis's Latin name, Dracunculus medinensis ("little dragon from Medina"), derives from its one-time high incidence in the city of Medina (in modern Saudi Arabia), and its common name, Guinea worm, is due to a similar past high incidence along the Guinea coast of West Africa.
-It is no longer endemic in either location.